Single Sign On

 Next code is example of testing user role.
 This is server script written in VBScript.
 Each part of application may require explicit user role to execute specific action.
 For example when edit record in database script requires user role edit.
 Function Autentic("edit") returns empty string if user requesting this page has not granted corresponding role.
 If the user has granted this role, function returns the name of user account.
 According to returned value server script can ignore / execute database update, or hide / display form, data table etc.

 Database table (PCuser) contains list of users, and their roles.
 One user may have assigned more roles (separated by comma).
 If your application is working with sensitive data, then all users should be listed in table with role e.g. view.
-All other users, not listed in table, can be redirected to some harmless page (with Anonymous Access setup).
+All other users without record in table can be redirected to some harmless page (with Anonymous Access setup).
 In case of general data, passive user does not have to be listed in the table.
 We set up e.g. Edit directory as secured and only in scripts situated here we test user autentication.
 Home directory of this application can have Anonymous Access set up than.

 FUNCTION Autentic(ByVal reqRole) ' === LOGON_USER is user account name.
 Find dedicated ' === role in database and compare with requested role.
 Dim dbRole, userName Autentic = "" reqRole = UCase(reqRole) ' === convert to uppercase letters userName = UCase(Request.ServerVariables("LOGON_USER")) userName = Mid(userName, InStrRev(userName, "\")+1) ' === user account name only (remove domain name and slash) If userName <> "" Then query = "SELECT * FROM PCuser WHERE name='" & userName & "'" Set Rf = Conn.Execute(query) If Not Rf.BOF Then dbRole = UCase(Rf("role")) If (InStr(dbRole, reqRole) < 0) Then Autentic = userName End If End If Rf.close End If END FUNCTION

 How acts individual browsers in that MS technology.
-Seamless integration in IE is the fact, detail setting of IE can be found here.
+Seamless integration in IE is fact.
 FireFox supports SSO, but at first access to secured page, FF will display log in form.
-It is possible to set up FF browser, so that behave the same way as IE. To the address line of FF write about:config, than find item ..-ntlm-.. and fill in that according to following picture. intranet is the name of your intranet server, localhost is used only on developer FF browser.
-Chrome browser does not requires any specific setting to run SSO.
+It is possible to set up FF browser, so that behave the same way as IE. To the address line of FF write about:config, than find item ..ntlm.. and fill in that according to following picture. intranet is the name of your intranet server, localhost is used only on developer FF browser.

-Opera browser, since version 9 already supports user autentication, but after each browser start up and the first access to secured page it is necessary to fill in login form.
+Opera browser, since version 9 already supports user autentication, but after each browser start up and the first access to secured page it is necessary to fill in log in form.
 Then until Opera is shut down, SSO is running without problem.
 This is not true Single Sign On however.
 User ought to enter his password only at system start, at the time when his spyware is inactive yet.